Overview of Bohmian Mechanics: Bohmian Mechanics for a Single Particle

-Finally, let us emphasize that no postulate about measurement is presented.
-In Bohmian mechanics no postulate about measuring is needed.
-For a more detailed explanation, please refer to Refs. \cite{om.Holand1993,om.Valentini2006,om.appraisal,om.Durrllibre} and \sref{om.sec_measurement}.
-In next section, we will explain how these postulates presented here for single-particle systems are generalized to many-particle systems.
+Finally, let us emphasize that no postulate about measurement is formulated here because, in Bohmian mechanics, no postulate about measurement is needed.
+For a more detailed explanation, please refer to Refs. \cite{om.Holand1993,om.Valentini2006,om.Bohmian1996,om.Durrllibre,om.reviewabc,om.llibreph} and \sref{om.sec_measurement}.
+In next section, we will explain how these postulates for single-particle systems are generalized to many-particle systems.